radegor/js-adv-exercises/README.md

 2. Find the Levenshtein distance between two strings.
 3. Find anagrams.
 4. Determine if a string is a rotation of another.
+5. Reversing the odd words of a string.

 ### Search/Sort